kbtxwer/GUN4IR/README.md

    + Auto reload mode.
 - Full serial command support: you can use serial commands to set every gun mode, and sync the game feedback with the gun feedback.
 - Fully featured GUI for supporters: for the supporters of this project, there is a full GUI with a lot of options and tools to configure every aspect of the gun.

+# How to
+Everything you need to start this project is in the pdf file in this repository